TinyTapeout/tinytapeout_www/content/guides/workshop/wokwi-submit-design/_index.md

 weight: 60
 ---

-## What You'll Achieve

-By the end of this guide you'll:

-* Submit your design to the Tiny Tapeout shuttle for manufacturing.
+This guide will show you how to submit your design to Tiny Tapeout and understand the difference between tiles and chips.
-* Understand how Tiny Tapeout aggregates hundreds of designs into one chip.
-* Learn how to update your submission if you make changes.
-* Learn how to purchase a PCB.

 ## Prerequisites